Policing

 Police Training & Evaluation

-Evidence-based assessment of training methodologies and their impact on operational outcomes.
+Assessment of training methodologies and their impact on operational outcomes, including DOJ COPS Office reports on police education.

 03